spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/1-getting-started/1-stream.md

 2. Click the down chevron on the "`http-ingest`" row.

-3. Click the **Destroy Stream**.
+3. Click **Destroy Stream**.

 4. When prompted for confirmation, click **Destroy Stream Definition(s)**.

 ## Updating and Rolling back a Stream

-This information can be found in the [Continuous Delivery](%currentPath%/stream-developer-guides/continuous-delivery) guide.
+You can find this information in the [Continuous Delivery](%currentPath%/stream-developer-guides/continuous-delivery) guide.

 ## Monitoring

-This information can be found in the [Stream Monitoring](%currentPath%/feature-guides/streams/monitoring/) guide.
+You can find this information in the [Stream Monitoring](%currentPath%/feature-guides/streams/monitoring/) guide.